-Furthermore, the key aspects of Triple S soy qualified farms are as follows:
+Furthermore, the key aspects of 3S crops qualified farms are as follows:

 - The baseline date for land use change is January 2008.
-This means that soy planted areas where deforestation or conversion of highly biodiverse ecosystems has taken place after January 2008 are excluded from Triple S certification.
-The entire land (agricultural land, pasture, forest, any other land) of a production unit, any owned, leased or rented land, is subject to certification. - The land use analysis is based on satellite imagery undertaken each year by a third-party specialist (Ciampagna).
-Please see annex for examples. - Triple S soy can only be grown by farmers who comply with national and local regulations, and undergo independent diagnostics and are assessed by the implementation partner and considered to meet the mandatory criteria set out in this document; and have a good level of infrastructure and current practices; - The farm activities must be assessed and considered to pose no immediate concerns regarding worker welfare or environmental risk to land, water or air;
+This means that crops planted areas where deforestation or conversion of highly biodiverse ecosystems has taken place after January 2008 are excluded from 3S verification.
+The entire land (agricultural land, pasture, forest, any other land) of a production unit, any owned, leased or rented land, is subject to verification.
+The land use analysis is based on satellite imagery undertaken each year by a third-party specialist.
+Please see annex for examples. - 2.
+3S crops can only be grown by farmers who comply with national and local regulations, and undergo independent diagnostics and are assessed by the implementation partner and considered to meet the mandatory criteria set out in this document; and have a good level of infrastructure and current practices; - 3.
+The farm activities must be assessed and considered to pose no immediate concerns regarding worker welfare or environmental risk to land, water or air;

-- 4. Triple S soy can only be grown on farm production units participating and implementing continuous improvement action plans based on individual production unit diagnostics, with farm specific improvements measured against short or medium term action steps; - 5.
-Triple S farmers must provide actual farm cultivation data on inputs, agronomy practices to be combined with data on transport modes and soybean processing to measure greenhouse gas emissions.
+- 4. 3S crops can only be grown on farm production units participating and implementing continuous improvement action plans based on individual production unit diagnostics, with farm specific improvements measured against short- or medium-term action steps; - 5.
+3S farmers must provide actual farm cultivation data on inputs, agronomy practices to be combined with data on transport modes and processing to measure greenhouse gas emissions.

 1.3.
-The Triple S Soy program principles & criteria
+The 3S Program Principles & Criteria

-This document explains the Principles & Criteria of Triple STM soy products.
+This document explains the Principles & Criteria of 3S[TM] products.

 i.
-Cargill Triple S Soy program description:
+Cargill 3S program description:

-- Farm Level requirements at individual unit of production: This document provides details of the criteria to be met by the farmer growing Triple S soy beans on an individual unit of production, with regards to the 5 core areas: Sustainable land use, Good agricultural practice, Community relations and worker welfare, Engagement in a process of continuous improvement, Measuring greenhouse gas emissions (incl. the methodology followed for determining the Greenhouse Gas emissions along the entire supply chain). - Quality management system: This document explains how the Triple S management system is handled and documented.
+- Farm Level requirements at individual unit of production: This document provides details of the criteria to be met by the farmer growing 3S crops on an individual unit of production, with regards to the 5 core areas: Sustainable land use, Good agricultural practice, Community relations and worker welfare, Engagement in a process of continuous improvement, measuring greenhouse gas emissions (incl. the methodology followed for determining the Greenhouse Gas emissions along the entire supply chain). - Quality management system: This document explains how the 3S management system is handled and documented.